Liber Studiorum

 The Liber Studiorum was an expression of his intentions for landscape art.
-Loosely based on Claude Lorrain's Liber Veritatis (Book of Truth); the plates were meant to be widely disseminated, and categorised the genre into six types: Marine, Mountainous, Pastoral, Historical, Architectural, and Elevated or Epic Pastoral.
-A museum is devoted to Turner's work in print form, the Turner Museum in Sarasota, Florida, founded in 1974 by Douglass Montrose-Graem to house his collection of Turner prints.
-Other print rooms with full sets include Tate Britain, the Metropolitan Museum of Art, and the Art Institute of Chicago.
+Loosely based on Claude Lorrain's Liber Veritatis (Book of Truth), the plates were meant to be widely disseminated, and categorised the genre into six types: Marine, Mountainous, Pastoral, Historical, Architectural, and Elevated or Epic Pastoral.

+The original plates were part of the Turner Bequest and are now kept in the Tate Britain museum.
+The print rooms of the Tate Britain museum, the Metropolitan Museum of Art, and the Art Institute of Chicago possess complete sets of the prints.